Ouxsoft/Hoopless/README.md

 * Designed for GIT workflow.
 * Uses "assets" to provide content.
 * Uses "nodes" to produce pages.
 You can think of a node as a the split which determines one web page from another.
 All nodes exists in the /nodes directory as a individual sub folder, which is name after the node's id (node_id).
 Within a node folder there are usually two files that contains the page's specific logic (logic.php) and view (view.mustache).
 A nodes logic and view are stored as individual text files for version controlling purposes via GIT (if desired).
 A node is accessed via the instance_controller node_alias, which is stored in the site's database.
+* Uses "aliases" symlinks to make editing "nodes" easy, which accounts for the one to many relationship
 * Uses "lib" files to store reusable PHP class and functions.
 Libs files are ment to be used similarly to how import files work in ANSI C/C++.

 ## Future Development Plans